grafana/open-distro-for-elasticsearch-grafana-datasource/README.md

 > **Note:** Only available in Grafana v7.3+.

-In order to sign requests to your Amazon Elasticsearch Service domain, SigV4 can be enabled in the Grafana [configuration](https://grafana.com/docs/grafana/latest/administration/configuration.md#sigv4_auth_enabled).
+In order to sign requests to your Amazon Elasticsearch Service domain, SigV4 can be enabled in the Grafana [configuration](https://grafana.com/docs/grafana/latest/administration/configuration#sigv4_auth_enabled).

 Once AWS SigV4 is enabled, it can be configured on the Elasticsearch data source configuration page.
-Refer to [Cloudwatch authentication](https://grafana.com/docs/grafana/latest/cloudwatch.md#authentication) for more information about authentication options.
+Refer to [Cloudwatch authentication](https://grafana.com/docs/grafana/latest/cloudwatch#authentication) for more information about authentication options.

-{{< docs-imagebox img="/img/docs/v73/elasticsearch-sigv4-config-editor.png" max-width="500px" class="docs-image--no-shadow" caption="SigV4 configuration for AWS Elasticsearch Service" >}}
 ![SigV4 configuration for AWS Elasticsearch Service](https://grafana.com/static/img/docs/v73/elasticsearch-sigv4-config-editor.png)